magento/devdocs/src/contributor-guide/pull-request-tests.md

 ### Unit Tests

-Unit tests are PHPUnit-based (for PHP) and Jasmine-based (for JS) tests which check the behavior of single methods of Magento classes.
+Unit tests are PHPUnit-based (for PHP) and Jasmine-based (for JS) tests that check the behavior of single methods of Magento classes.
 The purpose is to validate that each unit of Magento performs as designed.

 ### Integration Tests

-Integration Tests are PHPUnit-based tests that check the behaviour of group of Magento components.
+Integration Tests are PHPUnit-based tests that check the behavior of a group of Magento components.
 They include three types of tests:

--  Standard Integration tests which check Magento behavior on installed instance.
+-  Standard Integration tests that check Magento behavior on an installed instance.
--  Setup Integration tests which check Magento behavior during the installation process.
+-  Setup Integration tests that check Magento behavior during the installation process.
--  Integration Integrity tests which check the consistency of installed Magento instance (configuration files, DB schemes etc.)
+-  Integration Integrity tests that check the consistency of an installed Magento instance (for example, configuration files and database schemes).

 ### WebAPI Tests

 WebAPI Tests are functional tests that check the behavior of Magento Web API endpoints.
-They send requests to endpoints of installed Magento instance and and then check the response received and the state of the instance.
+They send requests to endpoints of an installed Magento instance and and then check the response received and the state of the instance.
 Currently they include three kinds of tests:

 -  SOAP Web API tests
 -  REST Web API tests